Heart, Skin Conditions | March 15, 2018 | Author: Naturopath

 Oxfam estimates that over 70% of the world’s cocoa is grown by indigenous communities in very poor working conditions for minimum wage.
 By purchasing a fair-trade product you are making a difference to the lives of cocoa farmers and their workers.

-Raw cacao retains high levels of flavonoids, which have been shown to boost heart health by reducing cholesterol levels, insulin resistance and blood pressure.
-Flavonoids are a kind of antioxidant which protect the body from ageing and disease.
 In fact, raw cacao contains up to four times the antioxidants of traditional cacao powder—making it a food with the highest antioxidant value.
 It has a whopping 95,000 ORAC value score per 100gms.

 If you’re looking to get more magnesium and iron in your diet—look no further.
 Cacao is the richest food source of both these nutrients.
 Magnesium is important to relieve muscle tension and anxiety—a reason why women crave chocolate every month!
 The cacao bean is also a good source of protein, potassium, essential fatty acids, calcium, chromium, zinc and sulphur.